erikvdheide/BAQM-Thesis---Tip-Mining/README.md

-# MSc Thesis Business Analytics & Quantative Marketing - Tip Mining
+# MSc Thesis Business Analytics & Quantative Marketing
+### TipBERT: Extracting Tips from Customer Reviews in E-commerce Using BERT
 *Erik van der Heide.
 Erasmus University Rotterdam 2021.*

 This repository contains all files used for my master thesis "TipBERT: Extracting Tips from Customer Reviews in E-commerce Using BERT".